 Here you can find some examples of different approaches that you can take with technology in your classroom.
 We are going to explore different areas of technology and how to exploit them.

 1. ESL Blogging & Social Network communication

-One good practice with technology that you can easily incorporate into your classroom is asking your students to interact with English speaking people on their favourite social networks (i.e. Instagram).
+One good practice with technology that you can easily incorporate into your classroom is asking your students to interact with English-speaking people on their favourite social networks (i.e. Instagram).
 You can help them draft comments or translate messages and posts.

 Another way to use Instagram to generate meaningful communication in English with your students is to create a challenge.
 Every day for one month, your students can post a picture using a certain #hashtag of your choice in the comments.
-They can comment on other students’ pictures, generating a nice flow of organic, real communication in English that you can use afterwards to correct mistakes and identify future areas to work on.
+They can comment on other students’ pictures, generating a nice flow of organic, real communication in English that you can use afterward to correct mistakes and identify future areas to work on.

 If you are worried about your students and your privacy, adjust your visibility settings so that your class’ photos and videos are not public.

 PRO TIP: encourage your students to switch their language settings in their apps to “English”.

 Here at TtMadrid we love podcasts!
 They are a great resource for ESL teacher.
 You can use podcasts in a lot of different ways in order to help your students with their English language learning.
 Podcasts have tremendous pedagogical value – they are real material, made for a real English-speaking audience, and they are free to access, making them a perfect source for listening exercises in your classes.

 There are podcasts in English about virtually any topic, which is very helpful so you can tailor the content to suit your students’ interests.
 If your student loves current affairs then you could find long or short news audios.
 Maybe something more succinct for lower levels and longer podcasts for higher levels.
 It can then be the source of a written or oral exercise.